serverlessworkflow/specification/specification.md

 }
 ```

-Constants can only be accessed inside Workflow expressions via the `$CONST` variable.
+Constants can only be accessed inside Workflow expressions via the `$CONSTANTS` variable.
-Runtimes must make `$CONST` available to expressions as a predefined variable.
+Runtimes must make `$CONSTANTS` available to expressions as a predefined variable.

 Here is an example of using constants in Workflow expressions: